 As of September 2017, the list of participants include the following.

 Research Institutions: Edith Cowan University, Adelaide University, Deakin University, Charles Sturt University, University of NSW, Queensland University of Technology, Data61

 Industry: CISCO Systems Australia Pty Ltd, Singtel Optus Pty Ltd, Jemena Ltd, ActewAGL Distribution, TATA Consultancy Services, Datacom Technical Security Services, PEN10 Services Pty Ltd, Quintessencelabs Pty Ltd, AARNet Pty Ltd

-State Governments: Canberra Data Centres (NSW Data Centres) Pty Ltd, NSW Department of Finance, Services & Innovation, DefenceSA, Office of the Government Chief Information Office (WA).
+State Governments: Canberra Data Centers (NSW Data Centers) Pty Ltd, NSW Department of Finance, Services - Innovation, DefenceSA, Office of the Government Chief Information Office (WA).